joomla-projects/crowdin-sync/README.md

+**NOTE** - This repository has been archived and is no longer supported, the Joomla project has changed its Crowdin integration workflow and maintenance of this tool is no longer necessary

 # Crowdin Synchronization Script for Joomla!
 CMS Repositories

 This is a simple command line based script allowing Joomla!
 CMS repositories to synchronize their translations with Crowdin.